 ‘While we typically do a big annual in-person user conference, we’re going to try roadshows.
 Smaller, local, in-city,’ said an executive.
 ‘We’re considering piggybacking.
 While we have speakers and a venue, we’re adding a second day for prospects.’
 Evidently, follow-up is the name of the game.
 Leaders recognise that the use of outdated metrics may be unavoidable, considering the unique circumstances of the world today, but a conscious effort to pounce on leads always has the potential to deliver results.

-Experts widely agree that gimmicks and over-stimulation have lost their lustre.
-It is authenticity that audiences are craving.
+Experts widely agree that gimmicks and over-stimulation in event based marketing have lost their lustre.
+It is the authenticity that audiences are craving.
 ‘What are the real things that your product can do for them, ensuring it’s the right choice?’ an executive asked.
 Despite having done their best to not just keep up but set the pace for modern marketing, organisations find themselves now closer to home and the basics: genuine relationship building.

 ‘Having customers as well as prospects there, it’s almost like a living testimonial or case study,’ the same executive added.
 Rather than inadvertently preaching to the converted, broader strokes must be taken.
 ‘It’d be interesting to see how many of those MQLs get to SQLs,’ the executive concluded.